 Steady offshore breezes create perfect conditions to fly all kinds of kites, and the long stretch of sandy coastline at Harris Beach will give you all the room you need to practice your skills.
 For inspiration, check out the Southern Oregon Kite Festival, held in nearby Brookings every July since 1993.
 The weekend festival is free and open to the public, and in addition to local food vendors and entertainment, top kite-makers and kite-flyers display their very best for all to enjoy.
 This is one of the busiest weekends each summer in Brookings, so you'll appreciate the free parking and shuttle service provided by the festival's organizers.

 The crabbing at Brookings is terrific, with or without a boat.
 There is a public crabbing pier in the Port of Brookings and it's common for everyone to catch their limit each day.
-Whether you head out on one of the many charter boats, or came ready with your own, the opportunities for fishing are HUGE.
-Warm currents often come within reach of Brookings, bringing giant tuna back to the docks.
-Ling Cod, rockfish, and Chinook Salmon will keep the angler busy no matter what time of year they visit.
+Whether you head out on one of the many charter boats or you brought your own, the opportunities for fishing are fantastic.
+Warm currents often come within reach of Brookings, bringing giant tuna back to the docks. lingcod, rockfish, and chinook salmon will keep you busy no matter what time of year you visit.
 Check with the Oregon Department of Fish and Wildlife for detailed info on licenses, fees, and closures.